PhluantMobile/dojo_js/README.md

 * Both video_url and container_id specs are required.
 All other specs are optional.
 * Default video attributes for displaying controls is true and inline (i.e. webkit-playsinline) are false.
 These can be overwirtten.
 * The video tag will take on the height and width of the parent container by, so be sure these are set properly!
 The default z-index is 5000.
 These values can be overwritten, along with any other styling attributes inserted as needed.
-* Be sure to utilize the ```pcf.videoPlaying``` boolean if using a click function call, as this will ensure the video isn't called multiple times.
+* Be sure to utilize the ```dojo.videoPlaying``` boolean if using a click function call, as this will ensure the video isn't called multiple times.
 * The aspect_ratio default spec is 16:9, which is used if either the height or width can't be determined.
 A custom aspect ration can be entered.

 Example: